owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongEditor.md

 To edit the license text choose 'Tools > License Text' from any Song clip editor dialog.

 The License dialog is presented.
-Enable the Show license checkbox and type the text into the field provided.
+Enable the 'Show license text' checkbox and type the text into the field provided.

 ![](../../../images/song-edit-license.png)